rust-project-primer/book/src/development-environment/index.md

 # Development Environment

 This chapter explains what you need to get started writing a Rust project.
-It outlines how your can install a Rust toolchain, and what editors or IDEs you can use to write Rust code.
+It outlines how you can install a Rust toolchain, and what editors or IDEs you can use to write Rust code.
 If you already have a Rust toolchain installed and you have an editor or an IDE that you are comfortable using, you can safely skip this chapter.